ibrierley/flutter_map_vector_tiles/README.md

 SEE examples/main.dart for example of how to run it...
 Main code is in lib/vector_tile_plugin.dart
-The lib/vector_tile_pb.. files were generated using the vectr_tile.proto file
+The lib/vector_tile_pb.. files were generated using the vector_tile.proto file

 I'll try and document the structure of how it works soon..